-Mobile phones or cellphones have come to stay in Nigeria and they are increasingly becoming, status symbols and business necessities, fashion accessories and toys.
-The mobile phone is well on its way to becoming the technological device most central to a person's day-to-day activities.
+Mobile phones or cellphones have come to stay in Nigeria and they are increasingly becoming, status symbols and business necessities,

 In 1999, 280 million mobile phones were sold worldwide, making mobile phones the hottest consumers product segment for three years running.
 This number doubled in year 2002.
 The increasing availability of information on the cellphones reflects the growing importance of mobile phones in the daily lives of their user.